Dunedin Connollys GFC

-Dunedin Connollys Gaelic Football Club (Irish: Dún Éideann Uí Chonghaile) is a Scottish GAA club based in Edinburgh, Scotland.
+Dunedin Connollys Gaelic Football Club is a Scottish GAA club based in Edinburgh, Scotland.
 Founded in 1988, the club takes its name from the Gaelic name for Edinburgh, Dùn Èideann and the surname of Edinburgh-born Irish republican and socialist leader James Connolly.
-Dunedin Connollys have won the Scottish Championship 16 times and the British GAA title three times, most recently in 2018.
+Dunedin Connollys have won the Scottish Championship 17 times and the British GAA title four times, most recently in 2018.
 Dunedin Connollys currently runs a Senior Men's team, an Intermediate Men's team, a Junior Men's team, two Ladies' teams and an underage set-up, Dunedin Og.

 History

 Dunedin Connollys was founded in 1988 on Leith Walk, in the north of Edinburgh, at an Irish dancing show.